rchu02/ACIT-2420-Assignment-1/README.md

 This tutorial will guide you through the steps that allows you to make your own Arch Linux Droplet using doctl.

 What is Arch Linux?
-Arch Linux is an open source Linux distribution which is a minimal base system, that can be configured by the users for what they want (1).
+Arch Linux is an open source Linux distribution which is a minimal base system, that can be configured by the users for what they want[^1].

 What is a SSH key?
 A key so that you can securely connect between your device and something else, in this case we are going to connect to a VM.
 You have a private and public key for this.

 What is a Droplet?
-Droplets from DigitalOcean are Linux-based Virtual Machines(VMs) that run on virtualized hardware (2).
+Droplets from DigitalOcean are Linux-based Virtual Machines(VMs) that run on virtualized hardware[^2].

 What is Doctl?
-Doctl is the DigitalOcean command line interface (CLI) (3).
+Doctl is the DigitalOcean command line interface (CLI)[^3].

 What is Cloud-init?
 Cloud-init is a tool that handles a range of tasks from setting hostname, configuring network interfaces, etc when a new instance is created.
-Mainly we will be using it to run a script.
-(5)
+Mainly we will be using it to run a script[^5].

 By the end of this tutorial, you will be able to learn how to:
 - Create your own SSH keys on your local machine.